 See those wavy lines in the canvas above?
 That’s called puckering.
-Puckering can also occur around and through your stitchwork, deforming the image you’re stitching.
+Embroidery puckering can also occur around and through your stitchwork, deforming the image you’re stitching.
 It’s incredibly frustrating and unsightly, but easy to fix!

 How To Fix It